EMACC99/mangadex/README.md

 >>> auth.login(username = USERNAME, password = PASSWORD, client_id = clientId, client_secret = clientSecret)
 ```

-It is recomended that you add this values to your environment variables and use text input for client-facing solutions for security reasons.
+It is recommended that you add this values to your environment variables and use text input for client-facing solutions for security reasons.

 ```py
 >>> auth.login(os.environ['md_username'], os.environ['md_password'],os.environ['client_id'], os.environ['client_secret'])